Tanzania's president asks China to forgive some outstanding debts

-DAR ES SALAAM, Jan 8 (Reuters) - Tanzanian President John Magufuli on Friday requested China to forgive some of the East African nation’s debts, including one incurred 50 years ago for the construction of a railway to neighbouring Zambia.
+DAR ES SALAAM (Reuters) - Tanzanian President John Magufuli on Friday requested China to forgive some of the East African nation’s debts, including one incurred 50 years ago for the construction of a railway to neighbouring Zambia.

 The Tanzanian leader has in the past made the same request to other creditors.
 Last April, he asked international lenders like the World Bank to cancel debts to African nations, to give them fiscal room to battle the coronavirus.